 We investigated several models to determine the customers who were likely to churn.
 We fed in data such as order frequency, the length of time a customer had been with the client, their average order value, and how recently they had placed an order.
 We chose a random forest model, which not only gave the best accuracy, but is also notable for computational reasons.
 A random forest is a combination of many decision trees, which means it is highly parallelisable and so was quick to train on the company’s data, which is many terabytes in size.

-The random forest algorithm was able to identify 92% of customers who went on to churn, a four-fold improvement on the 22% previously achieved by the food delivery platform.
+We were able to identify 92% of customers who went on to churn, a four-fold improvement on the 22% previously achieved by the food delivery platform.
 If the business could retain these identified customers, it could prevent £5.9 million of revenue being lost.